NonLoSoK/docker-nightscout-with-visualizations/README.md

 Go to dashboards -> new -> import -> upload dashboard file -> choose the data source we set before -> load

 And you're done!
 If you have already some data synced with nightscout you should already be able to see it, else, configure your new nightscout and sync all data!

+# Access it from the internet
+If you have a vps it's best, but works also on your local computer.
+If you don't have a domain, you can use some tunnelling services such as telebit.cloud.
+Example:

+telebit http 1337
+telebit http 3000 grafana

+Will serve your nightscout and grafana instance over a random domain assigned to you